ananltt/XAI-EEG/README.md

 ## Project structure

 **NOTE:**
+For a correct execution of the project, it is necessary to insert the 2a dataset (BCI competition) inside the 'dataset' folder!

+**NOTE**:
-if line 12 of main.py is not commented, all the standard output will be saved in the text file 'output/output.txt' and not shown with the standard visualization.
+If line 12 of main.py is not commented, all the standard output will be saved in the text file 'output/output.txt' and not shown with the standard visualization.

 All the source code is reported in 'source' folder.